 The Best Care for Oily Skin

-Oily skin can be difficult to manage; make-up slides off, you feel constantly shiny, and the trendy matte look is impossible to carry off if your base slips off by lunch break.
+Oily skin can be challenging to manage; make-up slides off, you feel constantly shiny, and the trendy matte look is impossible to carry off if your base slips off by lunch break.
 Then what is the best care for oily skin?

 Myths About Oily Skin